 No interest in 'watering down' LTC standards: Ontario minister

-Ontario's long-term care minister says he will take a look at new national standards for the sector, but he has no interest in ``watering down'' what the province is already doing to improve care.
+TORONTO - Ontario's long-term care minister says he will take a look at new national standards for the sector, but he has no interest in "watering down" what the province is already doing to improve care.

 The Health Standards Organization released updated standards today, including that residents should get at least four hours of direct care every day.